RockwellShah/receive.link/README.md

 ### 💾 Supported systems

-Only the **receiver** needs a passkey, and it must come from a provider that supports the WebAuthn **PRF extension**: Apple Passwords, Google Password Manager, 1Password, a YubiKey 5, and similar.
+Only the receiver needs a passkey, and it must come from a provider that supports the WebAuthn PRF extension: Apple Passwords, Google Password Manager, 1Password, a YubiKey 5, and similar.
 Senders just need a modern browser.

 | Platform | Passkey providers | Notes |
 |----------|-------------------|-------|